 ship the shoes

-Or you can also drop off slightly used shoes at DSW in Oak
+Also, you can drop off your shoes at DSW in Oak Brook.
+Please refer to their

 Smoke/CO2 Detectors